 Kettering • 937-296-0294

-For over two decades, Kettering Children’s Theatre has presented professionally produced and directed youth-oriented productions.
-The Kettering Children’s Theatre is a non-auditioned theatrical instruction program for students in grades 5 through 9.
+For over three decades, Kettering Children’s Theatre at Rosewood Arts Centre has presented professionally produced and directed youth-oriented productions.
+The Kettering Children’s Theatre is a non-auditioned theatrical instruction program for students in grades five through nine.
 The program allows youth of all theatrical levels an equal opportunity to perform on stage.
-Past productions include Alice in Wonderland, Jolly Roger and the Pirate Queen, Anne of Green Gables, and most recently The Phantom Tollbooth.
 Kettering Children’s Theatre is sponsored by the City of Kettering Parks, Recreation and Cultural Arts Department and supported in part by the Ohio Arts Council.

 Lebanon Theatre Company, Inc.

 Lebanon Theatre Company is a nonprofit organization providing community theatre in an intimate 105-seat theater.
 The mission of LTC is to organize, sponsor, produce, and promote high-quality amateur theatrical productions and to promote and develop theatrical arts education for the Warren County area.
 Visit the website for more information and to preview their exciting 2018-19 season schedule.

 Founded in May of 2012, Magnolia Theatre Company quickly became one of the most talked about theatre companies in Pennsylvania.
 Now located in Dayton, Ohio, their focus remains the same: A theatre company dedicated to women.
 MTC lives by 3 words–Fresh.
 Funky.
 Feminine.facebook_account